andycranston/tcp-com-bridge/README.md

 ### The --timeout command line argument

 The `--timeout` command line argument should never really be required but is included for experimentation and testing.

 The value is a floating point number which defaults to 0.01 seconds.
 This is the time to wait for input to arrive on both the COM port and the TCP/IP port.
 Smaller values will make the program more responsive at the expense of extra CPU cycles.
 Larger numbers will make the program "laggy" to the point of unusability.

-Depending on your hardware sepcpfications you might want to try different values but 0.01 seconds (i.e. one hundredth of a second) has, so far, been satisfactory.
+Depending on your hardware specifications you might want to try different values but 0.01 seconds (i.e. one hundredth of a second) has, so far, been satisfactory.

 ## Command line arguments for the tcb-client-l C program

 ### First positional command line argument

 The first positional command line argument is the IPv4 address to connect to.

 It is a required command line argument.
 For example: